Lodhra for Vata

 Best Preparations for Vata

-Take lodhra powder (one-quarter to one-half teaspoon) with warm water or honey twice daily for reproductive conditions.
-Always combine with shatavari or aloe vera to offset the drying astringent quality.
-It is frequently combined with ashoka in formulations for menstrual disorders — ashoka regulates the hormonal rhythm while lodhra tones the tissue.
-For skin applications, lodhra powder mixed with rose water or milk into a paste and applied as a face pack tightens pores and improves complexion.
-Lodhrasava (fermented preparation) provides the same benefits in a warmer, more digestible form suitable for Vata types.
+Lodhra powder (one-quarter to one-half teaspoon) with warm water or honey twice daily is described in classical sources for reproductive conditions.
+Shatavari or aloe vera is described as a necessary companion to offset the drying astringent quality.
+Lodhra is frequently combined with ashoka in formulations for menstrual disorders — ashoka regulates the hormonal rhythm while lodhra tones the tissue.
+For skin applications, lodhra powder mixed with rose water or milk into a paste and applied as a face pack is described as tightening pores and improving complexion.
+Lodhrasava (fermented preparation) provides the same benefits in a warmer, more digestible form suited to vata types.

 Herb Combinations